PR & Marketing

 The Unconventional World of Henry Holland

 If you had to pick one fashion designer for a cracking night out, I would suggest Henry Holland.
-Firstly, from what I have gleaned, from last Friday evening while he was in conversation with Kinvara Balfour, he is exceedingly charismatic, funny, honest and I'm absolutely positive you'd be dancing...
+Firstly, from what I have gleaned, from last Friday evening while he was in conversation with Kinvara Balfour.
+He is exceedingly charismatic, funny, honest and I'm absolutely positive you'd be dancing...

-Zac Posen – Lighting Up Fashion
+Zac Posen Interview – Lighting Up Fashion

 Guide to The Chelsea Flower Show by a First Timer

 What's a flipping silver gilt when it's at home?
 Why does a show garden differ from a artisan garden?
 Do I have to wear white linen trousers to get in?
-Will they know the only flower I've successfully kept alive is a flaming Katie from Tesco?
+Will they know the only flower I've successfully kept alive is a Flaming Katie from Tesco?
 These are the questions you will face if it is your...

 Sign Up to The Newsletter